 Upon our continuance in Bermuda, Auris Medical (Bermuda) will be a Bermuda exempted company.
 As a result, the rights of holders of Auris Medical (Bermuda)'s common shares will be governed by Bermuda law and the Memorandum of Continuance and the Bye-laws.
 The rights of shareholders under Bermuda law may differ from the rights of shareholders of companies incorporated in other jurisdictions.
-Most of Auris Medical (Bermuda)'s directors and the named experts referred to in this proxy statement/prospectus are not residents of the United States, and a substantial portion of Auris Medical (Bermuda)'s assets will be located outside the United States.
-As a result, it may be difficult for investors to effect service of process on those persons in the United States or to enforce in the United States judgments obtained in U.S. courts against Auris Medical (Bermuda) or those persons based on the civil liability provisions of the U.S. securities laws.
-It is doubtful whether courts in Bermuda will enforce judgments obtained in other jurisdictions, including the United States, against Auris Medical (Bermuda) or Auris Medical (
+Most of Auris Medical (Bermuda)'s directors and the named experts referred to in this proxy statement/prospectus are not residents of the United States, and a substantial portion of Auris Medical (Bermuda)'s assets will be located outside the United States or to enforce in the United States judgments obtained in U.S. courts against Auris Medical (Bermuda) or those persons based on the civil liability provisions of the U.S. securities laws.
+It is doubtful whether courts in Bermuda will enforce judgments obtained in other jurisdictions, including the United States, against Auris Medical (Bermuda)'s directors or entertain actions in Bermuda against Auris Medical (Bermuda) or Auris Medical (Bermuda)'s directors or officers under the securities laws of those jurisdictions or entertain actions in Bermuda against Auris Medical (Bermuda) or Auris Medical (Bermuda)'s directors or officers under the securities laws of those jurisdictions.